audiotranskription Hintergrund

 AI in interpretative qualitative research

-The hybrid interpretation group
+hybrid interpretation

 In dialog with 3 AIs